AutoML.org

 Since RNA is one of the most important regulators in cells, artificially designed RNAs could for example be used to develop on-demand RNA-based therapeutics.

-Methodolically, LEARNA employs a joint architecture and hyperparameter search (JAHS) approach combined with meta-learning, in order to find the best performing reinforcement learning system for the given application.
+Methodolically, LEARNA uses a joint architecture and hyperparameter search (JAHS) approach combined with meta-learning, in order to find the best performing reinforcement learning (RL) system for the given application.

-Each configuration then defines an RL agent and environment to meta-learn an RNA design policy across thousands of RNA design tasks.
+Each configuration defines a specific RL agent and environment used to meta-learn an RNA design policy across thousands of RNA design tasks.
+The best performing configuration with respect to the validation loss is finally selected for testing.

 By sampling RNA sequences from the learned policy for a given RNA structure, LEARNA achieves massive speed-ups and yields better performance compared to other methods in the field.